TickTeam/guide-tt/how_to_duplicate_tasks.md

 4. Click "Done" and exit the settings so you can choose a task to duplicate.

-5. Click “···” in the bottom-right corner of the list view page to choose “Duplicate” and a duplicate entry will be entered marked with the word "copy".
+5. Click "···" in the bottom-right corner of the list view page to choose "Duplicate" and a duplicate entry will be entered marked with the word "copy".

 ![](duplicate2.png)